bvett/adaptive-timer/README.md

 ### Variance Limit
 This example demonstrates how to configure AdaptiveTimer to raise an exception when the [variance](#concepts) exceeds a designated maximum.
 By default, the variance is unbounded.

-First step is to modify *consume_values()* in [usage_4.py](https://github.com/bvett/adaptive-timer/blob/main/src/examples/usage_4.py) to print the variance, and to introduce an additional delay on the 7th iteration:
+First step is to modify *consume_values()* in [usage_4.py](https://github.com/bvett/adaptive-timer/blob/main/src/examples/usage_4.py) to display the variance, and to introduce an additional delay on the 7th iteration:

 ```python
 async def consume_values():